joelparkerhenderson/demo-swift-alamofire/README.md

 ## Run

 1. Run the app.

-The screen shows the response result value string, which looks something like this:
+1. The screen shows the response result value string, which looks something like this.

         {
           "args": {},